 There are a few simple steps that can be taken, such as limiting entry points, using security cameras around the building (both internal and external), and using two-factor authentication when entering or leaving the building.
 Whether data centers are already established or are just being built, they both need to ensure that physical security is just as tight as digital.

-When planning on doing business with a data center, no matter if you’re new to large scale data centers, or if you’re doing a relocation or consolidation of your current data, security is absolutely something that must be taken into consideration.
+When planning on doing business, no matter if you’re new to large scale data centers, or if you’re doing a relocation or consolidation of your current IT equipment, data center security is absolutely something that must be taken into consideration.